-These Healthy Deviled Eggs are made with Greek yogurt instead of mayo.
-They are well-seasoned, creamy and deliciously tangy.
-Perfect for parties or snacking!
+These Healthy Deviled Eggs are well-seasoned, creamy and made with Greek yogurt instead of mayo.
+Perfect healthy appetizer or a snack.

 Ingredients for Healthy Deviled Eggs

-- Greek yogurt: This is one of those healthier tweaks!
-Go ahead and revert to classic mayonnaise if preferred.
+- Greek yogurt: I recommend to use at least 2% fat Greek yogurt.
+Go ahead and revert to classic mayonnaise, if preferred.

-- Dijon mustard: Yellow mustard works too.
-Dijon is a bit tangier and cuts back on the “eggy” taste.
+- Dijon mustard: Prepared Dijon is a bit tangier and cuts back on the “eggy” taste.
+Yellow mustard works too.

-- Apple cider vinegar: Organic ACV with the “mother” has a ton of health benefits.
-White vinegar is also a popular choice, if desired.
+- Apple cider vinegar: White vinegar is also a popular choice, if desired.

-- Hot sauce: Franks, cayenne, tabasco, whatever you’ve got in your cupboard is just fine.
+- Hot sauce: Frank’s hot sauce, cayenne pepper, Tabasco or whatever you’ve got in your cupboard is just fine.
 You could even swap with some horseradish!

 - Salt & pepper